DaveBitter/portfolio/content/resume/workExperience.md

     city: Edinburgh
     countryCode: UK
   - body: >-
-      During my internship at Cohere, I build an interactive front-end application to view real-time data on the energy use and generation combined with the charging data of electric cars.
-As at ViriCiti and Mirabeau, I touched the roles of front-end developer, visual designer, interaction designer and back-end developer daily.
+      During my internship at Cohere, I built an interactive front-end application to view real-time data on the energy use and generation combined with the charging data of electric cars.
+Similar to my roles at ViriCiti and Mirabeau, I handled the roles of front-end developer, visual designer, interaction designer, and back-end developer daily.

-      I worked mostly on building components and functionalities for the platform.
-This included, but was not limited to:
+      In this role, I mainly focused on building components and functionalities for the platform.

-      * crafting components in the role of a visual designer, interaction designer and front-end developer

-      * handling global states

-      * handling data between front-end and back-end

-      * handling data streams on both the front-end and back- end side

-      * writing tests and documentation
     company: Cohere
     companyWebsite: https://www.maxem.io
     roles: